5 Spots to Snorkel & Shore Dive

 These adventures are perfect for families or beginning explorers because they’re easy to access, have shallow depths, and don’t require hours of logged diving time.
 All you need is the right snorkeling gear, which you can find at any local dive shop and many local retailers.

 2. The Jetties at Alabama Point

 The jetties are rock and concrete structures that protect Perdido Pass from the tides and currents of the Gulf, and they are home to a large variety of marine life that swim in and around these shallow waters.
-This makes them a popular spot for fishing, birdwatching, snorkeling, and beach diving.
+This makes them popular for fishing, birdwatching, snorkeling, and beach diving.

-When diving in the jetties, you may encounter crabs, sea urchins, octopus, stingrays, even sharks, and many local and tropical fish.
+When diving in the jetties, you may encounter crabs, sea urchins, octopuses, stingrays, even sharks, and many local and tropical fish.
 Though the water level is only nine to 12 feet, the area is heavily populated with passing boats and anglers, making it more suitable for experienced divers.
 For the best experience, time your dive with the incoming tide - you want to head out an hour or more before peak time.

 Orange Beach has three artificial snorkeling reefs, also known as circalittoral reefs, where visitors can immerse themselves in a bustling underwater habitat.
 These concrete and limestone reef systems are home to various parasitic and nautical marine life living, playing, and feeding in the area.
 Just a few hundred feet offshore in average depths of eight feet, the reefs provide a unique chance for a quick glimpse of life under the Gulf of Mexico waves.

 The Orange Beach Snorkeling Reefs can be found at access points near Romar Beach, Alabama Point, and the Gulf State Park Pavilion.
 Poles with mounted red lights near the shore mark the site boundaries, though they may be turned off during the sea turtle nesting season.